skyflowapi/skyflow-iOS/README.md

 ]
 ```
 `Note:`
-values of SkyflowElements will be returned in elementstate object only when LogLevel is  `DEBUG`,  else it is `undefined`
+values of SkyflowElements will be returned in elementstate object only when LogLevel is  `DEBUG`,  else it is an empty string.

 ##### Sample code snippet for using listeners
 ```swift